-Many American buyers are now coming to the market with perhaps unrealistic expectations to even to the availability of good (means the right engines, never damaged) diesel powered boats with provenance.
+Many American buyers are coming to the market with perhaps unrealistic expectations to the availability of good (means with the right engines and never damaged) diesel powered boats with provenance.
 There’s such a shortage of late model boats out there that many Brokerages are just posting every listing from Yachtworld on their sites……………….
 Racing Poodles.

 Many baby boomers are planning to retire in a couple of years, but are out looking at boats now, as if any will be available then…….Racing Poodles.

 What does “racing poodles” mean?
 It means an exercise in futility.

 WHY PILOTHOUSES? because “I like the sun, but the sun doesn’t like me”.
 You can’t beat a pilothouse for beating the weather.

 I started this business in Miami Florida in 1984 with a Captains license running charters on my own sailboats (Morgan 38′ and a OI 41′) under the name Blake Davis Yacht Charters and Brokerage.
 Ten years earlier at 21 yro I entered the professional boat world fresh out of college with a BFA (I guess I can always go back to slinging paint if this boat thing doesn’t work out?) degree from the Atlanta College of Art, and Temple U., when I walked into a boat yard in New Orleans:“What do you know how to do?” the owner asked.
 “Nothing, I just graduated from college with a degree in painting” say’s I. “Good, go paint that boat” so I sprayed it all including bottom paint (pre-OSHA day’s-no masks). “yeah that explains it”: say’s you.